bcanfield/nexquik/README.md

 ```zsh
 DISABLE_NEXQUIK=true
 ```
+<br></br>
+## Live Demo
+The live demo is hosted through [CodeSandbox](https://codesandbox.io/p/sandbox/github/bcanfield/nexquik/tree/main).

+Using the `example` directory in this repo, it will build your full app from a Prisma Schema.

+To get hands-on, update the prisma schema in the demo, and run the `generate` task in the CodeSandbox terminal to re-generate your app based on your changes.
+<br></br>
 ## Use Cases
 Portions of your app that rely on simple CRUD operations are prime candidates for auto-generation.
 Here are some examples.